 Our team of experts works together to diagnose, treat and prevent lymphoma, with a focus on individualized patient care.

 Markey is among the best cancer centers in the nation, according to U.S. News & World Report, when it comes to advanced treatment options, survival rates and experienced providers.
-As the one and only NCI-designated cancer program in Kentucky, Markey can serve many patients each year with rare and common cancers, including lymphoma.
+As the first and only NCI-designated comprehensive cancer center in Kentucky, Markey can serve many patients each year with rare and common cancers, including lymphoma.

 Our specialized team is happy to work with your doctors and communicate to ensure confidence in your diagnosis.

 A second opinion can help to ensure that you will be getting the latest and most effective therapy for treating lymphoma.
 The following are common reasons for seeking a second opinion after your initial diagnosis:

 - You are having difficulty understanding your diagnosis.

 - A dedicated team specialized in your cancer type may not be available in your area.

 - There may be uncertainty around the stage of lymphoma.